yacineMahdid/deep-learning-model-explained/googlenet/README.md

 Each of these numbers is mapped to the following variables:
 - in_channels: number of input channel
 - ch1x1: output of the first 1x1 conv branch
-- ch3x3red: input of the 1x1 conv for second branch
+- ch3x3red: output of the 1x1 conv for second branch
 - ch3x3: int: output for the second branch 3x3 conv
 - ch5x5red: int: output for the 1x1 conv for the 3rd branch
 - ch5x5: int: output of the 5x5 in the 3rd branch
-- pool_proj: output channel of the convolution on the fourth branch (maxpool + 1x1 conv)
+- pool_proj: output channel of the 1x1 convolution on the fourth branch that includes the maxpooling.

 These variables and the way they are structured are connected to the following figure in the paper: